Asqatasun/Asqatasun/Rule 1.2.4.md

 ### Summary

-This test consists in checking whether each object image that doesn't handle any information is defined with an empty "alt" attribute.
+This test consists in checking whether each object image that doesn't handle any information is defined with an empty `alt` attribute.

 ### Business description